ZubairMohamed/phq-bookmarks-management-app/README.md

 6. A bookmark is also referred to as a link, or URL.
 7. Bookmarks must begin with either http:// or https://
 8. Since we are limited to front end technologies only it is not feasible to completely check if a link exists according to the project brief.
 This would likely require a third party service or backend technologies which we are not using because of the conditions of this project.
-9. LocalStorage is used as our "database" since we are limited to front end technologies we store our array of bookmarks as a local storage item.
+9. LocalStorage is used as our "database" since we are limited to front end technologies.
+We store our array of bookmarks as a local storage item.
 We could easily substitute this for any other local or backend form of storage.
+On page refresh the previously stored bookmarks are reloaded into the list of saved bookmarks within Angular.
+10. Prettier is used to maintain consistent code quality and formatting across different workstations and authors.
+Most IDE's support autoformat on save when used in conjunction with prettier.
+To manually run prettier I have created an npm script.
+Simply run `npm run pretty` in the root folder of this project using terminal.
+Make sure all node packages are installed using `npm install`.
+11. https://websitemockupgenerator.com/ was used to generate mockup images of our powerful app.

 ## Getting Started with this project